 As we learned in Myth 4, we’re all active investors allocating assets by making implicit forecasts about the future.
 For instance, a Vanguard Balanced Index investor is explicitly saying that a combo of stocks and bonds in a 60/40 allocation is likely to meet their financial goals.
 But the difference between this investor succeeding and failing comes down not only to understanding that this portfolio has performed well in the past, but also understanding why it might perform well in the future.
 This involves not only a reasonable forecast of its likely future returns, but also having the confidence that its underlying instruments are structured to generate those returns.²

 The rise of technology and data driven information has allowed us to better test portfolio outcomes.
 But testing these outcomes is only half the battle.
 Using past evidence to forecast the future (called extrapolative expectations) is a useful means of portfolio testing, but does not necessarily mean we are utilizing an operationally sound methodology.
 In order for these implicit forecasts to have a high probability of success they should also be grounded in a sound operational understanding.
+An approach such as Bayes’ theorem is a sensible approach that involves the use of past information that is corrected to account for new information such as potential future changes.
+Such an approach does not solely rely on past data, but attempts to correct for future events that will alter past results.

 When we think about the asset allocation process and creating high probability outcomes it’s useful to think in terms of operational realities.
 Building a portfolio isn’t exactly like engineering, but it has similarities.
 For instance, when we build a plane we engineer it so that it is designed to take advantage of certain operational realities.
 If we build the plane in a certain way to create a certain amount of thrust it will create lift which will create flight.
 Once an engineer has a sound operational theory for creating flight they can construct the plane and test it thereby giving it a historical track record of evidence supporting the underlying operational engineering.
 This is how we establish high probability forecasts about their performance.